 - 1. OPS has primary responsibility for the preliminary review of all complaints against employees, whether initiated by a member of the department, city employee, or public official. - 2.
-An investigation may be conducted by the appropriate agency or personnel as determined by the Chief of Police. - 3.
+An investigation may be conducted as directed by the Chief of Police. - 3.
 OPS may also initiate an investigation of alleged employee misconduct, with or without a formal complaint, with prior approval of the Chief of Police or his/her designee.